 These little seeds (also referred to as hearts) are a source of complete protein, meaning they contain all nine essential amino acids.
-These essential amino acids cannot be made by the body and must be obtained from food, making hemp seeds are great choice.
+These essential amino acids cannot be made by the body and must be obtained from food, making hemp seeds a great choice.
 They are easily thrown into smoothies or baking all on their own, but you can also purchase a powdered version.
 Hemp seeds also contain anti-inflammatory omega-3 and fiber.

 Blended is Best